arangodb/docs/oasis/cloud-migration-tool.md

    After finishing the migration, the source data cluster will remain read-only.
    You can use the `set-server-mode` subcommand to switch it back to default, if needed.
-   In case something goes wrong during the migration, the `stop` command is not switching the source data cluster into read-only mode.
+   If something goes wrong during the migration, the `stop` command doesn't switch the source data cluster into read-only mode.
    {% endhint %}